 In this comparison, we break down the primary differences between the Rockshox Pike, Lyrik, and Yari forks.
-Although they all look similar, each have their own unique characteristics that can be fine tuned to fit your riding style.
+Although they all look similar, each has its own unique characteristics that can be fine-tuned to fit your riding style.

 The Rockshox Lyrik is made with the same internals as the Pike and designed to be the ultimate enduro fork.
 Offering three damper adjustments for open, platform, and locked riding allows the Lyrik to be easily adjusted with the flick of a switch.
 By combining trail bike weight with dual crown aggression, the Lyric is designed to inspire confidence throughout the trail.

-Pike itself.
+The Pike itself.
 You can kind of consider that one as different from the other two.
 The Pike is probably one of the most versatile forks you'll ever see out there.
 So you see these things on cross country bikes, you know carbon hardtails with 100-120 mil of travel all the way to a 29er with 150 mil of travel.
 That's kind of more like an enduro bike, so a Pike is a pretty versatile fork, they put them on a lot of different bikes.
-They all have 15 mil through axles; 2018 they've got two charger to two damper, 27.5’ or 29’ wheels … So a Pike is kind of like a do-it-all -- you see it all over the place like I said, from a carbon hardtail all the way to an enduro bike, 27.5’ or 29’, so a pretty versatile fork.
-It's lightweight and amazing -- my favorite Rockshox track fork by all means.
+They all have 15 mil through axles; 2018 they've got two charger to two damper, 27.5" or 29" wheels.
+So a Pike is kind of like a do-it-all -- you see it all over the place like I said, from a carbon hardtail all the way to an enduro bike, 27.5" or 29", so a pretty versatile fork.
+It's lightweight and amazing -- my favorite Rockshox fork by all means.
 Like I LOVE the things!
 I think they're probably the best Rockshox has got out right now in terms of a do-it-all sort of fork.